The Virtual Autopsy Table from NorrköpingsVisualiseringscenter on Vimeo.

 It’s too heavy anyway.
 The cynicism, bitterness, self-pity, jealousy – those seven deadly sins are fabled for a reason.

-misguided thinking can cause distress as if it were a physical ailment.
+Errant and misguided thinking can cause distress as if it were a physical ailment.
 Mental clarity can give you energy, integrity and a sense of well-being.

 Let Freedom Ring.